MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-adaptive-dialog-interruptions.md

 ## Building a conversational flow

-Suppose you are building a bot to take orders for a local coffee shop.
+Suppose you're building a bot to take orders for a local coffee shop.
 You might build a conversational flow that looks something like this:

 > **User**: I'd like to order a coffee.
 >